meilenstein-io/cryptedForage/docs/api.md

 </dl>

 <aside class="notice">
-  Unlike most of the localForage API, the <code>config</code> method is synchronous.
+  Unlike most of the cryptedForage API, the <code>config</code> method is synchronous.
 </aside>

 # Driver API

-You can write your own, custom driver for localForage since **version 1.1**.
+You can write your own, custom driver for cryptedForage since **version 1.1**.

 ## defineDriver